Venice Weather December Averages, Italy

 Skies above Venice in December are partly cloudy for the most part, as cloud cover ranges 60-66%.
 Humidity ranges from mildly humid (64%) to very humid (92%), rarely dropping below 40%.
 The air is both driest and most humid at the beginning of the month.

 Daily wind speed varies from no wind to 7 mph (light breeze), rarely exceeding 19 mph.
 Winds typically blow in from the north or the northeast.

 December in Venice is marked by chilly temperatures and moderate rainfall, with heavy fog.
 At the beginning of the month, average temperatures are at 6°C (43°F), with highs of 9°C (48°F) and lows of 3°C (37°F).
 By mid-December, averages drop slightly to 5°C (40°F), with highs of 8°C (45°F) and lows of 2°C (34°F).
 By December 31, averages round out to 3°C (38°F), with highs of 6°C (43°F) and lows of 0°C (32°F).

-San Stefano B&B (San Marco 3405) offers double and triple rooms at an affordable budget, with private bathroom, hairdryer, heating, safe, minibar, TV, wifi, and all rooms have a small cooking area with microwave oven.
+San Stefano B&B (San Marco 3405) offers double and triple rooms at an affordable budget, with private bathroom, hairdryer, heating, safe, minibar, TV, wifi and all rooms have a small cooking area with a microwave oven.

 For a similar property with apartments but at an affordable cost, book a room at the Sarai Apartments (San Marco 603).
 All units include fully stocked kitchens with refrigerators, small pantries, espresso makers, washers/dryers and ironing board.
 They also have all traditional amenities such as heating, LCD TV, wifi, washing machine.